suneetkh/BlackJack/README.md

 # BlackJack
 It's a simple Black Jack Cards Game.
-UI is mobile friendly and can be improved.
-I focussed more on logic part.
+The UI is mobile friendly, however, I focussed more on logic part.
-There are 3 files in the folder - BlackJack.html, BlackJack.css, BlackJack.js
+There are 3 files (BlackJack.html, BlackJack.css, BlackJack.js) and 1 folder (images) in the the BlackJack folder.

 Click on BlackJack.html to play the game.

 Please feel free to give any suggestions!